unparalleled-js/docs-1/developing-connectors/sdk-2/trigger/webhook-trigger.md

 | input | `input` object: Data from trigger input fields.
 In this example, the input contains the Room ID to receive messages from. |
 | recipe_id | Recipe ID of the recipe using this trigger.
 This is useful to identify webhook-recipe pairs in the event of multiple pairs. |

+> Take note that the variable `webhook_url` is an argument that is passed into the block by Workato.
+This should not be hardcoded.

 ### Output

 Output of the webhook_subscribe block is the response from the **POST** request in this example.
 It usually contains useful information about the webhook that is used in the future.
-This output will be stored and passed to the webhook_unsubscribe block as an argument.
+This output will be stored and passed to the webhook_unsubscribe block as an argument which can be referenced as the `webhook` object.

 ```json
 {